John Audubon: A true conservationist is a man who knows that the world is not

 My work is a game, a very serious game.

 Only those who attempt the absurd will achieve the impossible.
-I think it’s in my basement…let me go upstairs and check.
+I think it’s in my basement…let me go

 I don’t grow up.
 In me is the small child of my early days.